THE MANNY CORREIA YOUTH SPEAKER’S FUND

 The Manny Correia Youth Speaker’s Fund was established in 2012 by Tom Harvey in honor of his husband Manny Correia’s 50th birthday.
 The fund was launched at a surprise party for Manny that was held at the Artist for Humanity Epicenter in Boston with over 250 guests.
 Greater Boston PFLAG played a prominent role at the party, with former Executive Director Pam Garramone describing the work of Greater Boston PFLAG and the impact that youth speakers have within the organization’s programs.
 Pam then introduced 19-year old Andrew Friedman to the crowd to tell his impactful and heartfelt story as a gay youth recently coming out.

 The fund is now an on-going grant that helps finance the stipends paid to LGBTQ youth and young adults participating in various presentations, training sessions, and programs on behalf of Greater Boston PFLAG.
 The speakers themselves benefit with the opportunity to serve the community without having to worry about out-of-pocket expenses, travel costs, and incidentals associated with actively participating in the programs.
 Greater Boston PFLAG benefits from being able to attract top-notch speakers, as is able to fund more support, education, resources and advocacy programs that help foster dialogue, create safe environments, and open hearts and minds.
-Since the introduction of the fund, more than 80 supporters have donated over $30,000 to support the LGBTQ youth speakers in Manny’s honor.
+Since the introduction of the fund, more than100 supporters have donated over $60,000, through two summer fundraisers in 2018 and 2019, to support the LGBTQ youth speakers in Manny’s honor.